petermeissner/hellno/blogpost/hellnoBlogpost.md

 ## [1] "a" "b" "c"
 ```

-... and once again to bring the point home:
+... functions outside the package (like `data.frame()` from the base package) are not affected at all:

 ```r